 The purchase period is generally a subset of the offering period.
 At the end of a purchase period, your contributions to the plan are used to purchase shares of stock.
 These shares are usually deposited into a brokerage account for you.

-For example, let’s assume that your company designs an ESPP with a 24-month offering period and 6-month purchase periods.
+To illustrate how an offering period and a purchase period co-exist, let’s assume that your company designs an ESPP with a 24-month offering period and a 6-month purchase period.
 During the offering period, the company will have four 6-month purchase periods.
 The final purchase coincides with the end of the offering period.